 I used 11mm OSB board for the sheet materials on the roof.
 You could also use plywood sheets as an alternative option.
 6 in total were used to cover the roof.
 Some of the boards had to be cut to size using a circular saw.
 They were all secured into place using 40mm screws.

 I required 2 x 10m rolls to cover the roof and this was cutting it fine.
-In hindsight I would have shortened the eaves on either side to allow a greater overlap.
-Used 10mm tacks to secure.
+I used 10mm tacks to secure the felt to the roof.
 Tacks should be no more than 5cm apart.

 Building the front wall for the shed was the next step, having to make a slightly different frame to support the window and door opening.